-IONICON PTR-MS systems are the most sensitive instruments for real-time monitoring of hundreds of Volatile Organic Compounds (VOCs), such as acetone, acetaldehyde, methanol, ethanol, benzene, toluene, xylene and many others, including some inorganic compounds, present in air.
+IONICON PTR-MS systems are the most sensitive instruments for real-time monitoring of hundreds of Volatile Organic Compounds (VOCs), such as acetone, acetaldehyde, methanol, ethanol, benzene, xylene and many others, including some inorganic compounds, present in air.

 The ionization by Proton Transfer Reaction (PTR) has several advantages:

 - very efficient - high sensitivity with LODs < 1 pptv,

 - very soft - with little to no and adjustable fragmentation,

 - does not require pre-separation, such as GC,

 Together this allows for trace gas analysis in real-time.

 IONICON combines the unique PTR ionization with state-of-the-art Mass Spectrometry (MS):

 IONICON PTR-MS has become the benchmark method for simultaneous real-time monitoring of VOCs in ambient air with wide range of applications.
 Over 300 leading scientists, institutions and multinational corporations are among our customers.
 For more details, watch our webinar "A short introduction to PTR-MS":

 Would you like to learn more?
 See the tab below or